JJNod88/PP1_html_css/README.md

     * All images that have been added to the CSS stylesheet, have corresponding alt attributes with concise text in the corresponding body of its html.

 # Responsiveness
-* Structure:
+### Structure:
-    * I used FlexBox to structure my elements which is an extremely responsive way of structuring the site.
-With display:flex and flex:1 for example, all of my sections and divs were automatically positioned correctly, and did so when scaling your screen size up or down.
+* Flexbox has been used to structure my elements which is an extremely responsive way of structuring the site.
+With display:flex and flex:1 for example, all of my sections and divs were automatically positioned correctly, and did so when scaling the screen size up and down.
 This saves a lot of time and looks great!
-* % units:
+### Units:
-    * Across the site I have used % for sizing.
+* Across the site I have used primarily % for sizing.
 This inclused in height, width, padding, margins and font-sizes etc. I implemented this from the beginning to ensure my design was adaptive across multiple screen sizes - This is extremely important in todays world as there is not one size fits all.
-* Media queries and designs have been implemented at different screen resolutions  to ensure the site is responsive at different sizes and can be used on any device.
+### Media queries and designs
+* I have implemented different screen resolutions  to ensure the site is responsive at different sizes and can be used on any device.
     * Using Google Developer, I have tested each element of the site to ensure it responds to scaling.
         * For smartphones and Tablets I adapted the media queries to use smaller images, fonts and changed structures by using Flex-Directions.
         * I grouped my elements as much as I could to reduce the amount of changes to the layout.
 I started my Media Queries at max 1250px which is around the industry standard size for desktop screns and worked my way down, until I got to smartphones with a Media Query set up for Min 0px and Max 480px.